dolthub/docs/content/reference/sql/server/replication/remote-based-replication.md

 ## Configuration

-Dolt relies on [system
+Remote-based replication relies on the following [system variables](../../../concepts/dolt/sql/system-variables.md) to configure replication:
-variables](../../../concepts/dolt/sql/system-variables.md) to
-configure replication.
-The following system variables affect
-replication:

 1. [`@@dolt_replicate_to_remote`](../version-control/dolt-sysvars.md#doltreplicatetoremote).
    **Required for a primary.** The primary will push to the remote named on writes.